MicrosoftDocs/quantum-docs/articles/qsharp-ways-to-work.md

 You can also use the [Azure Quantum Resource Estimator](xref:microsoft.quantum.overview.intro-resource-estimator) to estimate the physical resources required to run your Q# programs on quantum computers.
 The Resource Estimator is part of the QDK, so you don't need an Azure subscription to use it.
 For more information, see [Run the Resource Estimator in VS Code](xref:microsoft.quantum.submit-resource-estimation-jobs).

-You don't need an Azure account to use the QDK.
+You don't need an Azure account to use the QDK in VS Code.
 However, if you have an Azure account, you can connect to your Azure Quantum workspace from VS Code.
 This allows you to run Q# programs on the quantum computers and simulators of your selected providers.

 To get started, see [Set up the Quantum Development Kit](xref:microsoft.quantum.install-qdk.overview).